xmigrate/xmigrate/README.md

 - Migration of servers with multiple disk

-> 💡 Note: *As a user you need to ensure the server which you are migrating is eligible to be migrated to the target cloud
+> 💡 *As a user you need to ensure the server which you are migrating is eligible to be migrated to the target cloud.
+We will add precheck scripts in discovery phase before preparing the server for migration in coming release.

 ## Tech stack